skyssolutions/lynxchan/Readme.md

 # Back-end
 The back-end project is a [Nodeclipse](http://www.nodeclipse.org/) project with lint and formatting defined.
 IMO eclipse is a shit, but it makes it very practical to automatically format and clean everything.
 Coding standard: [Felix's Node style guide](https://github.com/felixge/node-style-guide).
-Additionally, all files that reach 1k LOC must be organized into sections.
-See src/be/engine/domManipulator.js.
+Additionally, all files that reach 1k LOC must be split into multiple files inside a module representing the original file.
 More information can be found at [src/be/Readme.md](src/be/Readme.md).

 # Supported systems